 Malpractice in psychiatry

 Just like other medical practice fields, psychiatrists may be liable when harm occurs to, or is caused by, the psychiatric patient.
-The psychiatrist-patient relationship is difficult to establish but, on initiation, it is a relationship filled with trust and prone to exploitation and malpractice risks.
+The psychiatrist-patient relationship is difficult to establish, but it is a relationship filled with trust and prone to exploitation and malpractice risk on initiations.

-There are five factors that increase the risk of malpractice among psychiatrists.
+Five factors increase the risk of malpractice among psychiatrists.

 This is the most common cause of malpractice claims against psychiatrists, especially those offering patient care.
 It rarely happens in the outpatient setting.
 Malpractice cases can arise when the patient takes his/her own life, and the doctor has not noted any prior suicidal ideation or attempts in the medical record.
 It is important to record even the most unlikely event and assess the plan and nature of execution alongside its practicality and need for hospitalization.